noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 I'm under continuous electronic tortures from November 2017, electronic tortures in ELF frequencies that are interference in my five senses.
 In all the dreams always people speak about to sell drugs. **Francesca want that I become a drug seller**.

 First of all I want to speak about that every time that I go to Barcelona and I stay alone Saray torture me.
 Every time.
+Sometimes also Massimo.
+The twos work for nobles houses.
+Massimo for one from Genoa and Saray from the most important of Catalunya.
+I think that in families with two brothers it's normal that one work for one family and the other for another.
+In this manner the two brothers doesn't have a good relationship.
+It's better for the parents probably they gain from more money.
+It's like have sons to create slaves but I don't think that is related to the parents, is because they are slave.
+It's a slavery chain hidden but not unknown.

 From June 2020 I start to log every type of torture that I received in radio: